5 Great Places To Visit On Your Mid-Wales Holiday

 Powis Castle and Garden

-Just a scenic drive from any of the Fron Complex accommodations, the awe-inspiring Powis Castle stands as a monumental testament to the centuries of history that have shaped Wales.
+Just a scenic drive from any of the Fron Holiday accommodation, the awe-inspiring Powis Castle stands as a monumental testament to the centuries of history that have shaped Wales.
 This National Trust property is not merely a castle; it's a living chronicle etched in stone and bloom.

 Dating back to the 13th century, Powis Castle has withstood the test of time, evolving through the ages without losing its intrinsic majesty.
 As you approach the grandiose structure, you are immediately taken aback by its imposing red sandstone facade, which radiates with the tales of yesteryears.
 The castle's interiors are equally captivating, adorned with exquisite art and antiques, including a remarkable collection of paintings and tapestries.